Sports Medicine Bundle

 Finally, a case study of a female CrossFitter with sport related stress urinary incontinence and a complex orthopedic history will be presented to synthesize concepts and demonstrate clinical application. (originally presented in Female Athlete: Ready for Impact and High Intensity?)

-Add to your understanding of the foundational concepts including cueing the diaphragm and pelvic floor, and application into basic rehab and early fitness through Modules 2-7 of Piston Science Part One.
+Add to your understanding of the foundational concepts including cueing the diaphragm and pelvic floor, and application into basic rehab and early fitness through Modules 2-7 of Foundations.
 This includes concept application in a live volunteer: a female runner with hip pain.
 These are also available in smaller, segmented bundles Modules 2-4, Modules 5-7).

 Completion of Treating and Training the Female Runner (or Any Female Athlete) (Modules 2-8) provides clinical reasoning strategies, functional evaluation and treatment skills to integratively assess and address the full clinical picture for female runners and athletes at any level.
 The course is intended to be an entry level and all external/functional opportunity, and a great prep for providing telemedicine.